garthheff/CTF-Writeups/TryHackMe/lightroom.md

 If so, the application is running on port 1337.
 You can connect to it using ``nc 10.10.22.91 1337`` You can use the username smokey in order to get started.

+## ⚠️ STOP

+Stuck and need a nudge in the right direction?

+➡️ Try the hints page before reading the full solution:  https://github.com/garthheff/CTF-Hints/blob/main/lightroom.md

 # Initial Reconnaissance
 Target: ``10.10.22.91``